Friday, October 25, 2024

 I've talked a little about the permanence and security of the life we have in Christ.
 There's a lot more to be said about that, and a lot of verses to work through and contextualise.
 But for now I want to look at this new life we are receiving.
 As we saw, the New Testament calls it zoe life.
 In fact, zoe aioneos.
 Eternal life.
 We discussed what 'eternal' might mean.
 Regardless of exactly how time is experienced in eternity, everyone agrees there is no end to it.
 What is it like?
 How does it feel?
 How much can we know about it now?
 If Heaven isn't a wonderful home, why aim to go there at all?

 Winston Churchill was voted the Greatest Briton a few years ago.
 However I read that as he approached death, he told his doctor that life had been fun, just the once.
-He didn't want a re-run.
+He didn't want a re-run, or an extension.
 That's sad but illuminating.
 Life lived eternally in the Kingdom of God will have qualities which we don't experience now.
 We won't want this life to end.
 Not with the entirely new quality of life He gives.

 We must trust God knows what He's doing, and that eternity with Him will have no place for boredom or disappointment, trials or tedium.
 We must believe that all negatives like these will find no place.